Michelangelo-Foschi/How-to-Send-an-Email-from-Python-using-smtplib-/README.md

 # How to Send an Email from Python using smtplib
-Wouldn’t it be cool sending emails from python?
+Wouldn’t it be cool sending emails from python to your inbox?
 Let’s do it then ;)

 ## **Requirements:**